“This post contains affiliate links, and I will be compensated if you make a purchase after clicking on my links.”

 Farewell, sweet Lucas.

 Even though Lucas is gone, his story will continue to be an inspiration to all.
-If you’d like to support Best Friends Animal Society, the amazing organization that rescued and reunited the “Vicktory dogs,” click here.
+If you’d like to support Best Friends Animal Society, the amazing organization that rescued and reunited the “Vicktory dogs,” check by clicking here.
 If you’d like to honor Lucas’s memory, contribute to the fund Best Friends has set up in his name.